The Simple Guide to Creatine

 Before we get into what creatine does, it helps to understand its role in muscle contraction.

-Within our bodies—and more specifically in our muscles—creatine binds with phosphate to form a usable, high‑energy compound called creatine phosphate (CP).
+Within our bodies—and more specifically in our muscles—creatine binds with phosphate to form a usable, high‑energy compound called phosphocreatine (PCr).
 Muscle contraction is powered by breaking down ATP (adenosine triphosphate), which is the only direct energy source your muscles can use for contractile activity.

-When ATP is broken down, we have enough energy to fuel maximal effort for only about 4–6 seconds.
-Because this isn’t very long, ATP needs to be regenerated quickly from its by‑product, ADP (adenosine diphosphate), back into ATP.
-This regeneration happens in a fraction of a second and is achieved via three main energy pathways.
+Stored ATP is depleted within seconds, after which phosphocreatine rapidly regenerates ATP to sustain maximal effort for roughly 10 seconds.
+ADP (adenosine diphosphate) is converted back into ATP.
+This regeneration occurs in a fraction of a second and is driven by three main energy pathways.
 One of these pathways uses creatine phosphate as the energy source to convert ADP back into ATP.

 Creatine, in the form of creatine phosphate, simply acts as a high‑energy reserve that helps regenerate ADP back to ATP.
 This happens while slower metabolic pathways (the other two energy systems that also regenerate ATP) are ramping up to meet the increased demand.
 Our muscles actually store more creatine phosphate than ATP.
-Together, stored ATP and the near‑instant regeneration of ATP via creatine phosphate allow for maximum muscle power for around 10–15 seconds—enough to complete a hard set of roughly 6–8 heavy bench presses.
+Together, stored ATP and the near‑instant regeneration of ATP via creatine phosphate support maximal power output during short, high-intensity efforts (roughly 5–15 seconds), such as heavy resistance training.

 What does creatine do?